While I was walking from Sarıyer to Büyükdere, I took these photos on December 26, 2021. Sarıyer and the Bosphorus at a winter evening.

 Sarıyer

-The village of Bahçeköy (literally means Garden-Ville) and part of the Belgrade Forest is also within the district’s boundaries.
+The village of Bahçeköy (which literally means Garden-Ville) and part of the Belgrade Forest is also within the district’s boundaries.

 The origins of Sarıyer name

-There are different explanations about the origin of the name of Sarıyer, which literally means the “Yellow-Land” in English as explained above.
+There are different explanations about the origin of the name Sarıyer, which literally means the “Yellow Land” in English as explained above.
 But, most probably, some of these explanations are (or maybe all of them) probably fictive.
 Here are the explanations:

 • Two blond soldiers of Fatih Sultan Mehmed (Fatih the Conqueror) were buried here, next to the Central Mosque, so the region was called the “Yellow Land” after losing its original saying “yellow soldiers of Fatih”.